apotheon/q/README.md

 ## Why doesn't it do everything?

 This is a C rewrite of the original shell script implementation.
-The C version is nearly feature-complete, but it still lacks the ability to remove arbitrary queue entries by number, which is not strictly necessary and should not be part of standard q workflow anyway.
+The C version is now a feature-complete equivalent, with improvements.
 I should probably call this a complete version 1.0 release, but so far I'm too indecisive to call it anything in particular.

 It is also intended to get somewhat close to adhering to the Unix philosophy of software design: Do One Thing Well.
 As such, it should not do things that are